Family Tree DNA & Law Enforcement

 *EU residents who created accounts before March 12, 2019 are automatically opted-out, but they can opt-in by updating their Account Settings in a manner opposite that described above.)

-Here’s a free handy guide to law enforcement access on the DNA testing database, along with some comments I’ve published on law enforcement participation in DNA matching.
+Check out our free handy guide to law enforcement access on the DNA testing database, along with some comments I’ve published on law enforcement participation in DNA matching.
 I hope you’ll read these and make your own informed decisions!